AndreaPrestia/Felis/README.md

 await host.RunAsync();
 ```

-The example above initialize the **Felis Broker** in a console application, with console logging provider using the method **AddBroker**.
+The example above initialize the **Felis Broker** in a console application, with console logging provider using the method **AddBroker** that takes the database path as input.

 **Message entity**